ivonunes/plumekit/docs/forms.md

 ## Re-rendering with old input and inline errors

-The no-JS baseline for a failed form POST: re-render the page with **422**, the submitted values repopulated, and a message next to each bad field.
+The no-JS baseline for a failed form POST: re-render the page with **422**, the submitted values repopulated and a message next to each bad field.
 `input.errors.first("title")` returns the field's first message, or `""` when the field is clean, so a template can gate on it directly: